by Elena Tran

 Once you put cutting the expensive fabric behind you, you need to transfer all the markings and quilt the lining to the fashion fabric.
 This is a tricky bit because the quilting lines depend on the fabrics that you buy.
 Can you skip quilting?
 I do not recommend it.
 Quilting is done to support the delicate tweeds because they have loose weave.
 These types of fabrics will end up sagging where you don’t want them to if there is no support.

 The general rule of thumb is that the quilting lines in a traditional jacket should be inconspicuous and parallel to grain lines.
 If you are working with fabric in solid colour, you can make vertical or horizontal quilting lines.
 Wake up the artist in you and give it a go.
 Look at this solid white Chanel suit.
-The horizontal quilting lines are stitched in matching thread and they will give a great support to this gorgeous tweed.
+The horizontal quilting lines are stitched in matching thread and they give great support to this gorgeous tweed.
 Add the trim in black, white and silver and the effect is out of this world.

 And here is an example of vertical quilting rows that you can only see if you look on the inside of the jacket and a skirt.
 This suit looks very comfortable, like a cozy sweater.